allan-walpy/my-dev-guide/code_conventions.md

 >
 > - Nested types should be part of the same file
 >
-> - Types that only differ by their number of generic type parameters should be part of the same
+> - Types that only differ by their number of generic type parameters
->   file
+>   should be part of the same file

 ### Name partial class file according it's logical function

-When using pertial types and allocang a part per file, name each file after the logical part that part plays.
+When using partial types and allocating a part per file, name each file after the logical part that part plays.

 ```c#
 // MyClass.cs file;